 We recommend 5 hacks for boosting engagement:

-Each of these is described in the article Effective leadership development: how to boost engagement in programmes.
+Each of these is described in the article How to boost engagement in leadership development programmes.

 Lastly, Apply.
 Mastery takes a lot of active practice.
 Gladwell’s 10,000 hours rule for the Beatles or Bill Gates to achieve excellence in what they do is imprecise but sets the frame correctly.